 - Service providers under contract: who help with our business operations such as fraud prevention, bill collection, marketing, direct debit services (for example, Ezidebit) and technology services – where we engage such service providers, our contracts provide that they may only use your personal information in connection with the services they perform for us

 - Third party marketing: as stated above, we may provide your contact details to other organisations to contact you with information that may be of interest to you (unless you advise us that you do not want us to)

 - Law enforcement, government agencies or other third parties as required by law: when we need to comply with law or credit card rules, or when we believe that the disclosure of personal information is necessary to prevent harm or financial loss, to report suspected illegal activity or to investigate contraventions of our loan arrangements

 - For our marketing and promotional activities, we may provide your personal information temporarily to contractors who perform services on our behalf, such as mailing houses, printers, information technology services providers (including offshore cloud computing service providers), database contractors and teleservice bureaus.
 Such contractors are subject to privacy and security contractual arrangements.

 - Some recipients may be located outside of Australia.
-The recipients may be located in the U.S, UK, and nations in the EU.
+The recipients may be located in the U.S, UK, the Philippines, and nations in the EU.
 Except in some cases where we may rely on an exception under the Privacy Act, we will take reasonable steps to ensure that such overseas recipients do not breach the Privacy Principles in the Privacy Act.